In 1945, Claire Randall, a former combat nurse, is back

 comrade in arms, who may have been a traitor.

-Grey’s assignment as liaison to a Hanoverian regiment in Germany finds
+Grey’s assignment as liaison to a Hanoverian regiment

-death among the troops.
+spreads fear and death among the troops.

 Diana Gabaldon takes readers back to eighteenth-century